 - The Dream Larva is the manifestation of a god's nightmare, with the ability to shape itself into anyone's greatest fear.

-- In In Nomine, Calabim that serve the Demon Princess of Nightmares can see a person's worst fear.
+- In Nomine: Calabim that serve the Demon Princess of Nightmares can see a person's worst fear.

-- Some of the ghosts from Ghost Master have the power to discover peoples unconscious or conscious fears.
+- Ghost Master: Some of the ghosts can discover people's unconscious or conscious fears.
 Often it's up to other ghosts to exploit those fears.

-- In The Legend of Spyro: Eternal Night, the final test to meet the Chronicler is to face the thing you fear the most.
-It's not explained exactly which Type it is, but it takes the one taking the trial's worst fear and makes an energy based version of that fear.
+- The Legend of Spyro: The Eternal Night: The final test to meet the Chronicler is to face the thing you fear the most.
 In Spyro's case, Cynder's evil adult form, as he was afraid of her being turned back into it.

-- Tatari from Melty Blood is a vampire that is repeatedly created from rumors, and has the ability to manifest people's subconscious fears as reality.
+- Melty Blood: Tatari is a vampire that is repeatedly created from rumors, and has the ability to manifest people's subconscious fears as reality.

-- Wizeman from NiGHTS Into Dreams, being the god and creator of nightmare, is implied to have this power.
-He can also alter the dreams of visitors or create nightmarens in order to take advantage of these fears.
-He even uses it in the second game to steal Helen's red ideya by removing all light from her dream (Helen is deathly afraid of the dark).
+- NiGHTS into Dreams…: Wizeman, being the god and creator of nightmares, is implied to have this power.
+He can also alter the dreams of visitors or create nightmares in order to take advantage of these fears.
+He even uses it in the second game to steal Helen's red idea by removing all light from her dream (Helen is deathly afraid of the dark).

-- In the Touhou game Subterranean Animism, the mind reader Satori Komeiji uses this as her main combat tactic.
+- In Touhou Chireiden ~ Subterranean Animism, the mind reader Satori Komeiji uses this as her main combat tactic.
 Her first spellcard is a form of hypnosis that draws past traumas to the surface, which Satori then reads and copies with her subsequent spellcards.

-- The Head Alien has a list of his enemies' fears and tries using it on Joe.
-However, since he mostly focuses on Joyce and Walky, his list isn't really accurate.
+- Walkyverse: The Head Alien has a list of his enemies' fears and tries using it on Joe.
+However, since he mostly focuses on Joyce and Walky, his list isn't really up to date.

 - SCP Foundation: